Has your sex drive done a disappearing act?

 One theory is that dopamine, a neurotransmitter associated with pleasure and motivation, increases sexual desire.

 Dopamine production can be depleted by stress, obesity, alcohol, caffeine and sugar.

 On the other hand, high levels of prolactin, which is usually connected with milk production, can decrease libido.

 One thing is clear though - unbalanced hormones can have a negative effect on libido.

 And of course a woman’s sexual desire is inextricably linked with emotions.

 To want to have sex, most women need to feel secure, in a good, intimate relationship.

 Feelings of resentfulness and poor past sexual experiences can be a turn off.

 Although it’s not frequently discussed, sexual problems affect men, too.

-In men, erectile dysfunction rather than low libido is the commonest sexual problem.
+In men, erectile dysfunction rather than low libido is the most common sexual problem.